-Glacier, then northerly along the west bank of the Johnson Glacier and Johnson River to the Johnson River to by permit. oriage; the area i s open to sneep nuntin SPECIES AND BAG LIMITS REQUIRED TICKET OR PERMIT TYPE OPEN SEASON BEAR, BLACK • See pages 20-22 for bear information and Evidence of sex must remain naturally at Unit 13: Residents & Nonresidents: Three bears new salvag tached to th e requirements. e hide.
-Unit 13: Residents & Nonresidents: Three bears .
-No closed season • See pages 20-21 for additiona BEAR, BROWN/GRIZZLY • Evidence of sex must remain • No Resident tag required, exc l bear hunti naturally att ept in Dena ng information. tached to the hide li State Park.
-Unit 13, west of the Alaska Railroad, except Denali State Park: Residents & Nonresidents: One bear every regulatory year .
+SPECIES AND BAG LIMITS REQUIRED TICKET OR PERMIT TYPE OPEN SEASON information and salvage re Unit 13: Residents & Nonresidents: Three bears main naturally attached to ti NATIONAL WASHINGS ON THE FAMILIA OF THE BOOK OF THE FOREST CONTRACTOR A MARKET TO THE PARTY OF THE PA If for additional bear hunting unters must be accompanie CONTROL OF THE PARTY OF THE PAR the property of the last of th BEAR, BROWN/GRIZZLY No Resident to ag required, except in Dena li State Park.
+Unit 13, west of the Alaska Railroad, except Denali State Park: Residents & Nonresidents: One bear every regulatory year Sent 10-May 31 Unit 13, within the Denali State Park: .
+Oopt.
+10 way of Residents & Nonresidents: One bear every 200 four regulatory years .
 Sept.
-10-May 31 Unit 13, within the Denali State Park: Residents & Nonresidents: One bear every four regulatory years Remainder of Unit 13: Residents & Nonresidents: One bear every regulatory year .
+1-May 31 Remainder of Unit 13: Residents & Nonresidents: One bear every reg ulatory year .
 Aug.
-10-May 31 CARIBOU • Nelchina Herd information 267-2304 • In bag limit "caribou" means an animal of either sex.
-Unit 13: Residents: One caribou total La point a point to mend ne hawara One antlered bull by permit.
-OR OR one cow, or one antlered bull with 6 or fewer tines on one antler by permit OR OR Tier II Oct.
+10-May 31 CADIDOII • Nelchina Herd information 267-2304 CARIBOU Nelchina Herd Information 267-2304 In bag Ilmit "caribou" means an ani mal of either sex.
+Unit 13: Residents: One antiered bull by permit Tier II Aug 1-Sept 20 OR Tier II Oct.
 21-Mar.
-31 Aug.
-1-Sept.
-20 Oct.
-21-Mar.
-31 In areas with either-sex bag limit, taking of males is encourage Information on sex identification available with permits.
-Nonresident hunters must be accompanied by a guide (see Gu , page 8).
-Unit 13D: Residents & Nonresidents: One goat by permit; the taking of kids with a norn length of 3" or less or nannies accompanied by kids is prohibited Drawing .
-Aug.
+31 Nonresidents: No open season In areas with either-sex bag limit, taking of mal GOAT · Information on sex identification available with offen wass (I) Unit 13D: Resident & Nonresident hunters must be accompanied by Unit 13D: Residents & Nonresidents: One goat by permit; the taking ation, page o). horn length of 3" or less or nannies accompanied by kids is prohibite dDrawing Aug.
 10-Sept.
-2 .
-No open season Spike-fork and 50-inch antlers defined on pages 24-25.
-In bag limit, "moose" means an animal of either sex; "bull" not in all hunts limited to one sex, evidence of sex must remain the sex of the sex must remain. neans a mal naturally att e moose. ached to the mea Jnit 13: Residents: One bull by permit Aug.
-1-Aug.
-19 Nonreside side Nonresidents: One bull with spike-fork or 50-inch antlers or antlers with 3 or more brown tines on at least one side to mediate, la Carlo Sandang Car Horns must accompany meat from the field (5 AAC 92.150).
-Nonresident hunters must be accompanied by a guide (see a See definition of full-curl horn and photos on page 23.
-Init 12, that parties within the Tel Management Areas.
-Guide/Outfit ter, page 8).
-Unit 13, that portion within the Tok Management Area: RESIDENTS & NONRESIDENTS: One ram with full curl horn or larger every four regulatory und meth and A 40 .
-O 4
+20 Remainder of Unit 13 No open season Spike-fork and 50-inch antiers defined on pa ges 24-25.
+MOOSE · In bag limit, "moose" means an animal of e ither sex; "buil" means a m ale moose.
+Unit 13: Residents: One bull by permit must remain naturally attached Aug 1-Aug 19 OR one bull with spike-fork or 50-inch antlers or antlers with 3 or mor e brow tines nug, i nug, is on at least one side Harvest Aug.
+20-Sept.
+20 NONRESIDENTS: One bull with spike-fork or 50-inch antlers or antlers wi th 3 or more

+ECOMIT LIES Horns must accompany meat from the field.
+Nonresident hunters must be accompanied by a guide (see SHEEP • See definition of full-curl horn and photos on page 23.
+Guide Info rmation, page 8).
+Unit 13, that portion within the Tok Management Area: RESIDENTS & NONRESIDENTS: One ram with full curl horn or larger every four regulatory years by permit Drawing Aug.
-Unit 13, that portion within the Delta Controlled Use Area:

-SPECIES AND BAG LIMITS REQUIRED TICKET OR PERMIT TYPE OPEN SEASON Remainder of Unit 13: RESIDENTS & NONRESIDENTS: One ram with full curl horn or larger.
-Harvest .
-Aug.
 10-Sept.
-20 WOLF • Wolf hides must be sealed.
-Unit 13: Residents & Nonresidents: Five wolves .
-Aug.
+20 Unit 13, that portion within the Delta Controlled Use Area: RESIDENTS & NONRESIDENTS: One ram with full curl horn or larger by permit Drawing Aug.
+10-Sept.
+20 Remainder of Unit 13: RESIDENTS & NONRESIDENTS: One ram with full curl horn or larger Harvest Aug.
+10-Sept.
+20 WOLF • Wolf hides must be sealed within 30 days of kill.
+Unit 13: Residents & Nonresidents: Five wolves Aug.
 10-Apr.
-30 WOLVERINE • Wolverine hides must be sealed.
-Unit 13: Residents & Nonresidents: One wolverine. .
+30 WOLVERINE .
+Wolverine hides must be sealed within 30 days s of kill.
+Unit 13: Residents & Nonresidents: One wolverine.
 Sept.
 1-Jan.
 31